Who Is Celine Dion?

 In early 2000, Dion announced that she was taking time off from her career in order to focus on her family.
 She and Angelil had been trying to have children for years, and eventually decided to use in vitro fertilization to conceive.
 In May 2000, Dion underwent two small operations at a fertility clinic in New York to improve her chances of becoming pregnant.

 Her efforts were successful, and on January 25, 2001, Dion gave birth to a boy, Rene-Charles.
 She revealed in interviews that she had stored another fertilized egg in the fertility clinic and planned someday to give her son a sibling.
 On October 23, 2010, at age 42, Dion gave birth to twin boys, Eddy and Nelson.
-Angelil, who was diagnosed with skin cancer in 1999, was in remission.
+Angelil, who was diagnosed with throat cancer in 1999, was in remission.

 After a two-year hiatus, Celine Dion returned in March 2002 with A New Day Has Come, which topped the charts in more than 17 countries.
 A year later, she began a much-hyped 36-month engagement at Caesars Palace, the famous Las Vegas hotel and casino.
 Dion simultaneously released the album One Heart, which did not fare as strongly as its predecessor.